 Clark State Community College

-- The teacher population of 190 teachers has grown by 50% over five years.
+- The teacher population of 190 teachers has stayed relatively flat over five years.

 |Clark State Community College||(OH) Community College Avg.|